-Raccoon dogs as pets
+Keeping raccoon dogs as pets

 Raccoon dogs are omnivores and naturally feed on insects, rodents, amphibians, birds, fish, molluscs and carrion, as well as fruits, nuts and berries.

-- They're extremely smelly, as they use scent to communicate with one another (not the best quality in a house pet!
+- They're extremely smelly, as they use scent to communicate with one another - not the best quality in a house pet!

 Rescued raccoon dogs

 Our inspectors have taken in raccoon dogs that were no longer wanted as pets by their owners.
 This can be the result of the raccoon dog becoming unmanageable, or when owners realise that they cannot care for the animal properly.

 We've attended properties where raccoon dogs have been kept in enclosures that are far too small.
 We've found raccoon dogs kept on their own, or with the family dog - none of which is appropriate for this particular species.

 Our team has also been called to capture and collect stray raccoon dogs that have escaped, or been deliberately released into the wild.
 Releasing, or allowing a raccoon dog to escape is a punishable offence under the Wildlife and Countryside Act.

 Studies have suggested that raccoon dogs in the wild may live and hunt in pairs or small family groups, although solitary animals have also been seen.
 We rehome raccoon dogs to wildlife parks and zoos, in pairs or compatible groups.